project-rig/rig/docs/source/circuit_sim_tutorial/01_hello_world/README.rst

 Now that we have our compiled binary we must boot our SpiNNaker machine, load our application onto a core and then read back the IO buffer.
-We *could* do this using the `ybug` command included with 'spinnaker_tools' but since we're building up towards a real application we'll write a Python which will automate all these steps.
+We *could* do this using the `ybug` command included with 'spinnaker_tools' but since we're building up towards a real application we'll write a Python program which will automate all these steps.

 .. note::